 This is a run-down, two and a half acre site between Cookson Street and East Topping Street.
 Its regeneration will make a huge difference to the whole town centre area.
 This is what it might look like seen from Church Street (Clue: the grey box above the buildings!)

-Blackpool Council already owns 90% of the land to enable the development to go ahead.
-Compulsory Purchase Orders are underway for other properties at King Street.
+Blackpool Council already owned 90% of the land to enable the development to go ahead.
+Compulsory Purchase Orders were used/are underway for other properties at King Street.

 We took a walk around the site before anything happened, in early 2021 –